ETSU helps guide region’s tourism industry

 The two organizations teamed up to offer a Hospitality and Tourism Management Certification course for industry professionals interested in honing their skills.
 The course is the first of its kind in Tennessee and has produced 40 graduates in its three years of operation.

-The course is led by Alicia Phelps, Executive Director of NETTA, with guest presenters and behind-the-scenes visits to various leading tourism and hospitality establishments in the area such as The Carnegie Hotel and the Tri-Cities Airport.
+The course is led by Alicia Phelps, the executive director of NETTA, with guest presenters and behind-the-scenes visits to various leading tourism and hospitality establishments in the area such as The Carnegie Hotel and the Tri-Cities Airport.

 On top of visitor spending, NETTA reports the tourism and hospitality sector in Northeast Tennessee pays more than $194 million in payroll and employs nearly 7,000 people.

-Graduates of the program said the course takes a holistic approach, starting from the bottom up.

-“On one of the first days you’re coming in, and they’re teaching you how to dress some of the manners, some of the words to use,” said Bradley Hoover, Sports Marketing Manager at Visit Kingsport.
-“Then by the end of the course, we literally had a gentleman come in that owns and operates his own restaurant.
+“On one of the first days you’re coming in, and they’re teaching you how to dress, some of the manners, some of the words to use,” said Bradley Hoover, a sports marketing manager at Visit Kingsport.
+“Then, by the end of the course, we literally had a gentleman come in that owns and operates his own restaurant.
 And he came in with his master plan and presented that to us.
 He also let us go home with a hard copy of it.
-So where else you’re gonna find something like that.”
+So where else you are you find something like that?”

-In previous years, graduates said topics also included timely issues like pandemic response.
+In previous years, graduates said topics also included timely issues like a pandemic response.

-“Something that should not have surprised me, but I thought was very relevant is that we had a whole seminar on crisis communication,” said Alec Castro, Director of Sales and Public Relations at Visit Johnson City.
+“Something that should not have surprised me, but I thought was very relevant, is that we had a whole seminar on crisis communication,” said Alec Castro, the director of sales and public relations at Visit Johnson City.
 “In our industry, the pandemic was devastating.
-So really preparing the future workforce with those skill sets was very important.”
+So, really preparing the future workforce with those skill sets was very important.”

-Darla Dye, Director of Professional Development in the College of Graduate and Continuing Studies at ETSU, said advertising and awareness of what the region has to offer don’t just benefit tourists.
+Darla Dye, the director of professional development in the College of Graduate and Continuing Studies at ETSU, said advertising and awareness of what the region has to offer don’t just benefit tourists.

-“We can offer great customer service, and to the public to not just the tourists, but also our people who visit our different events and our venues throughout the region,” said Dye.
+“We can offer great customer service and to the public, not just the tourists, but also our people who visit our different events and our venues throughout the region,” said Dye.

 Castro had only been in the tourism industry for two months before starting the course.
 He said getting the certification accelerated his career.